openclarity/functionclarity/README.md

 ## Advanced usage
 FC supports many features, we will elaborate on the commands and its usage.
+FC leverages [cosign](https://github.com/sigstore/cosign) for signing and verifing code, we support key-pair and key-less signing techniques.

 ### Init command detailed usage
 #### aws